Updated: Feb 13

 The above words are not the words we are hearing most often at the moment.
 We are more likely to hear the words fear, anxiety and panic as we all negotiate our way through this unprecedented health and economic crisis.
 Unfortunately though, these states of mind are not conducive to long term health and while anxiety might be a very normal reaction in a situation which seems to be worsening every day and in which we are so powerless, we do have to take steps to reduce our anxiety levels, for the sake of our mental health.

 While self-isolating, which many of us are doing at the moment, we need to practice self-care while also reaching out to others to give and receive help and support.
 Self-care involves not constantly checking news reports and social media feeds, which only serve to increase fear and anxiety, but rather becoming involved in creative, nourishing activities.
-Often, out of chaos and confusion comes innovation, and over the last few days there have been a number of online initiatives aimed at supporting well-being in the community, with an increase in online meditation and mindfulness practices, including free introductory sessions, and various campaigns to promote creative activities for children and adults.
+Often, out of chaos and confusion comes innovation, and over the course of the pandemic there have been a number of online initiatives aimed at supporting well-being in the community, with an increase in online meditation and mindfulness practices, including free introductory sessions, and various campaigns to promote creative activities for children and adults.
 Creative challenges are being announced on TV, radio, social media and online, aimed at stemming the spread of fear and anxiety in the face of this enormous crisis and getting people absorbed in using their creative mind to support their own mental health.
 TV presenters and influencers are sharing challenges that will get young people creating while maintaining social distance.
 They are being encouraged to take on creative challenges in music, comedy, dance, art and craft, story-telling, photography, fashion or beauty, with social media being used to advantage to showcase the best of the creative talents.
 Cultural centres are promoting family creative activities with daily art challenges for children, while artists are providing free art classes online.
 In my own particular area, photography, I am delighted to see that some photography teachers are offering free ‘isolation friendly’ classes online, to support those in self-isolation.

 All of this support from the creative community can prompt us to set our own creative challenges.
 As I wrote in a recent blog, I am setting aside time each day for photography by doing a Photo a Day for Thirty Days challenge.
 It would be easy to abandon my photography practice as I am not out and about so freely, so I am committing to taking at least one photograph every day of something positive, something beautiful, something colourful or something that speaks to me in a way that is affirming.
 One day I might look for an object that is a particular colour, another day I might look for something old.
 I might photograph beautiful flowers or focus on trees.
 There are many buildings that I can shoot from different perspectives or use different lenses to capture their essence.
 I can do some close up photography in my back garden, or still life indoors.